-Click here to read my review in the Irish Times of Rachel Cusk’s collection of essays, Coventry.
+Click here to read my review in The Spectator of Sarah Hall’s sexy and cerebral new collection of stories Sudden Traveller.

 If you’ve ever wondered what I sound like, it’s your lucky day!
 Click here to listen to me discuss some books of the year with podcasters Olivia Bright and Carrie Plitt on BBC Radio 4’s Open Book, hosted by Mariella Frostrup.

 Click here to read my review of highly regarded memoirist and editor Diana Athill’s only novel, first published in 1967 and now reissued.